imAIgene-Dream3D/BEHAV3D/README.md

 This module allows you to export the classified T cell tracks to visualize them in Imaris.

 ***To run from Rstudio***\
-**>Step 4** For demo run  the [backprojection_tcell_classification](https://github.com/RiosGroup/BEHAV3D/blob/main/scripts/tcell_dynamics_classification/backprojection_tcell_classification.R) script to save the behaviral classification for each processed T cell.
+**>Step 4** For demo run  the [backprojection_tcell_classification](https://github.com/RiosGroup/BEHAV3D/blob/main/scripts/tcell_dynamics_classification/backprojection_tcell_classification.R) script to save the behavioral classification for each processed T cell.
 This can then be uploaded in Imaris via the tracks search module.